Back to home

 Verdicts

-Every intercept resolves to one of three verdicts:
+Every intercept resolves to one of four verdicts:

 • ALLOW - no guardrail matched.
 The event is logged and your agent should proceed.